derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 5 km NE of Seoni, India, and had a magnitude of 4.4.
-The most intense tremor or earthquake in the last month happened 64 km NNW of Bandar Abbas, Iran and had a magnitude of 6.3, this was updated at 23/11, 2021 21:27.
+The last tremor or earthquake happened 131 km SE of Bam, Iran, and had a magnitude of 5.
+The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 24/11, 2021 02:04.
 Thanks stackoverflow!!